gstvdesign/portfolio/README.md

 I didn't have much time to build the portfolio so there is a lot of repetition of values.
 Also everything is measured in pixels (I prefer relative measures – em, rem, % or fr – than fixed pixels).

 - [ ] Mobile experience
 - [ ] Animations and interactions
+- [ ] Create a space for articles
+- [ ] Bring all articles to this website

 ## Made with Next JS bootstrap